Fox Hills Cash Review: Read This Before You Borrow

 Cons

 Fox Hills Cash is an unexceptional tribal lender.
-They suffer from all the same problems as the rest of their industry, each of which is significant enough alone to make borrowing from them dangerous.
+They suffer from all the same problems as the rest of their industry, each of which is significant enough to make borrowing from them dangerous.
 In combination, they should send just about everyone running in the opposite direction.

 Here are the downsides to working with the lender: